micahgodbolt/fluent-ui-react-staging/packages/base/src/components/Checkbox/README.md

 ### Mouse input

 - `mouseenter` should change the styling of checkbox to hovered state (preview what it looks like to be toggled but not full styling - checkmark, but not background color for example as in current Fabric 7 checkbox).
+- `mouseleave` should change the styling of checkbox back to non-hovered state (so remove the preview of checked state)
 - `mousedown` toggle state
 - `mouseup` apply styling of new state